SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileCombineSRs:

-  * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices to combine signal regions.
-NB this might take a few secs per point.
+  * **combineSRs** (True/False): set to True to combine signal regions in |EMrs| when covariance matrix or pyhf JSON likelihood is available.
 Set to False to use only the most sensitive signal region (faster!).
-Available v1.1.3 onwards.
+Available v1.1.3 onwards for covariance matrices and v1.2.4 onwards for full likelihoods (using pyhf).

 .. _parameterFileReportAllSRs:

   * **reportAllSRs** (True/False): set to True to report all signal regions, instead of best signal region only.
 If True no signal region combination is performed.
 Available from v2.1.1 onwards.
+Beware, the output can be long.

 .. _parameterFileCombineAnas: